microsoft/r-server-campaign-optimization/Powershell_Instructions.md

     .\SetupVM.ps1

-1. Answer the prompts.
+1. Make sure to accept installation of NuGet if prompted.

 1. This will make the following modification to your SQL Server:
     * Installs the SQL Server PowerShell module.
 If this is already installed, it will update it if necessary.
-    * Changes Authentication Method to Mixed Mode, which is needed in this version of the solution.
     * Creates the SLQRUserGroup for running R and Python code.
-    * Elevates the login user's credentials to SA.
     * Reconfigures SQL Server to allow running of external scripts.
     * Clones the solution code and data into the c:\Solutions\{{ site.folder_name }} directory
     * Creates the solution database `{{ site.db_name }}` and configures an ODBC connection to the database.